 Wash your bottle with mild soapy water, rinse, then carefully swirl with boiling water to sanitize.

 Step 2 — Prepare your vanilla

 Take the amount of vanilla beans (by weight) that you have calculated above, and split the vanilla beans in half to expose the seeds.
 Kitchen scissors make this process clean and simple.
 You can also cut the pods in half/thirds to fit your bottle, if necessary.
 Add the split beans to the bottle you will be using for the extract.
 This will allow the alcohol to extract the vanillin as efficiently as possible

 Pour the alcohol over, making sure the beans are completely covered.
 Store in a cool, dark place and shake the bottle once a week.
 Measure out the amount of alcohol you would like to turn to vanilla extract and pour it into the bottle with the vanilla beans, making sure the beans are completely covered.
 Store in a cool, dark place and shake the bottle once a week.

 Step 4 — Wait a bare minimum of 3 months, for best results wait 12

 Please note that your vanilla extract will not be ready to use immediately.
 The vanilla beans need time to soak and release their flavor into the alcohol.
 Like a fine wine, the extract will enhance and mature with age and color will change to a golden-brown.
 Seal tightly, leave in a cool and dark place, and occasionally shake the bottle - this will help agitate the beans and speed up the extraction process.
-For best results, wait 3 months.
+For best results, wait 12 months.